 Unfortunately, we are unable to bring you aboard at this time.
 We base

 our criteria for acceptance on a variety of factors, including, but not

 limited to, quality of writing and knowledge of a topic.

-For the application, I submitted some of my “work”.
+For the said application, I submitted some of my work from this blog.

 I was cocky.